Brewster Cumulative Cases: 563 (110 in long-term care facilities)

 PAYT bags for refuse are available in 3 sizes:

 Hazardous materials are collected at the Harwich Transfer Station off Queen Anne Road in Harwich.
-Collection Days are held from 9am - noon on the second Satruday during the months of May, June, July, August, September and October.
+Collection Days are held from 9am - noon on the second Saturday during the months of May, June, July, August, September and October.
 These collections provide a good opportunity to clean out cellars, garages, and sheds of household hazardous materials such as pesticides, lawn chemicals, cleaners, etc. Please watch the newspapers for notification as well as flyers and postings at the Recycling Center.
-2016 Hazardous Waste Collection Brochure is available in PDF format
+NOTE: Due to the Coronavirus Pandemic, all May 2020 Household Hazardous Waste events have been cancelled.

 The Brewster Recycling Center also maintains an old/unused paint collection program.
 Old or unused paints, at least 3/4s full or more may be brought, to the station where others may find them useful.
 All remaining paint is then shipped to a reuse facility or are used as a fuel source.
 Oil-based and water-based paints are accepted, but cannot be mixed.
 Please see one of the attendants for access to the Paint Recycling Shed.
 Please note that the Paint Recycling Shed will be closing at the end of November and will reopen in April.
 This is also a good way to eliminate potentially hazardous/problematic materials from your home.
 Smaller amounts may be disposed of by pouring over cat litter or other soluble material and then thrown away with household trash.